GSA/digitalgov.gov/content/posts/2015-04-27-cross-agency-collaboration-is-the-key-to-reaching-millions.md

 ---
+url: /2015/04/27/cross-agency-collaboration-is-the-key-to-reaching-millions/
 date: 2015-04-27 12:02:24 -0400
-title: 'Cross-Agency Collaboration Is the Key to Reaching Millions'
+title: Cross-Agency Collaboration Is the Key to Reaching Millions
-summary: 'This story begins with a post about reverse mortgages, but don&rsquo;t worry\: we won&rsquo;t go into the world of complex home loans.
+summary: 'This story begins with a post about reverse mortgages, but don&rsquo;t worry: we won&rsquo;t go into the world of complex home loans.
 Rather, this is a story about how one federal agency is partnering with another to amplify its content and reach millions of people online&mdash;and why more agencies should do the same.
 Many federal'
-authors: [lgodfrey]
+authors:
+  - lgodfrey
 categories:
   - Content
   - Managing Digital